 - common provisions.

 JSA(IB) is an adult only benefit.
 Therefore any person making a claim for JSA(IB) who has dependent children should also make a claim for Child Tax Credit (CTC) if s/he has not already done so.
 If a person has a claim for CTC, s/he should notify any change of circumstances, eg no longer working.

-JSA(IB) is an adult only benefit that will be replaced by Universal Credit (UC).
-UC is part of the Government's program of welfare reform.
-It will replace a number of existing benefits and tax credits including JSA(IB).
+JSA (IB) is one of the benefits that are due to be replaced by Universal Credit (UC).
+UC will replace a number of existing benefits and tax credits including JSA(IB).
+UC is likely to begin a phased introduction in Northern Ireland with a possible pilot being launched in a small number of areas in the Autumn of 2017.
 Claimants will, whether in work or out of work, claim one central means-tested benefit.
-This benefit is due to be implemented during the summer of 2014.
-This will mean that there will be no new claimants of JSA(IB) after the summer of 2014.
-Existing claimants of JSA(IB) will be able to stay on the benefit (as long as existing conditions are met) until they are moved onto (migrated) UC sometime in 2015-2017.
+Existing claimants of JSA (IB) will be able to stay on the benefit (as long as existing conditions are met) until they are moved onto (migrated to) UC.

 To qualify for JSA, a person must satisfy all of the following common rules:

 - be actively seeking work: see 1.2;